stdrc/english-pre/slides.md

 title: Interrupt
 ---

-# Interrupt
+# The Interrupt Mechanism in Computer

 Presented by Yibo Huang & Yuchao Qian

 <!--
-Hello everybody.
+Good morning everybody.

 My name is Huang Yibo and my teammate's name is Qian Yuchao.

-Today our group is going to talk about the interrupt in computer science.
+Today our group is going to talk about the interrupt mechanism in computer systems.
 -->

 ---